mikestefanello/pagoda/README.md

 #### Layout template override

-To faciliate easy partial rendering for HTMX requests, the `Page` will automatically change your _Layout_ template to use `htmx.gohtml`, which currently only renders `{{template "content" .}}`.
+To facilitate easy partial rendering for HTMX requests, the `Page` will automatically change your _Layout_ template to use `htmx.gohtml`, which currently only renders `{{template "content" .}}`.
 This allows you to use an HTMX request to only update the content portion of the page, rather than the entire HTML.

 This override only happens if the HTMX request being made is **not a boost** request because **boost** requests replace the entire `body` element so there is no need to do a partial render.